ninoNinkovic/LiveStamps/README.md

 [format] : OPTIONAL For advanced users, a Python format() argument to apply to each stamp value
 ```

-**Stamp Values:**
+**Stamp Values: string literals or a list of string literals.**

-Stamp values can be string literals or a list of string literals.
 Both of the following examples are valid and provide the exact same output.

 ```json
 "mystamp": {